radicle-dev/rips/0002-storage-layout.md

 All nodes in the network must keep a local copy of the data they are interested in.
 For local users this improves the experience of interacting with the data -- not needing a server to compute data for you and being able to work offline.
-For local users and seeding nodes in the network this improves the availability of data.
+This improves the availability of data across the network.

 The storage layer must also be designed for efficient replication of data between peers in the network.
 For this reason, `git` is used as